-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balance to the Statement of Activities For the Year Ended June 30, 2015
+Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balance to the Statement of Activities For the Year Ended June 30, 2018

-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balance of the Governmental Fund to the Statement of Activities:

-Net change in fund balance - total governmental fund \$ 18,088

-Amounts reported for governmental activities in the Statement of Activities are different because:

-The governmental fund reports the effect of bond discounts when debt is first issued, whereas these amounts are deferred and amortized in the Statement of Activities.
+Net change in fund balance - total governmental fund 10,250 Amounts reported for governmental activities in the Statement of Activities are different because: The governmental fund reports the effect of bond discounts when debt is first issued, whereas these amounts are deferred and amortized in the Statement of Activities.
 This is the amortization amount of bond discount.

-Repayment of debt principal is an expenditure in the governmental fund, but the repayment reduces long-term liabilities in the Statement of Net Position (Deficit).

-Prepaid expenses are reported as an expenditure in the governmental fund statements since current financial resources were used; whereas prepaid expenses are reported as an asset in the Statement of Net Position (Deficit) and has no effect on net position.
-This adjustment is the net change of prepaid expenses.

-The governmental fund reports interest on long-term debt when it becomes due, whereas the interest is accrued and reported as a liability in the Statement of Net Position (Deficit).
+(1,600)Repayment of debt principal is an expenditure in the governmental fund, but the repayment reduces long-term liabilities in the Statement of Net Position (Deficit).
+2,540,000 The governmental fund reports interest on long-term debt when it becomes due, whereas the interest is accrued and reported as a liability in the Statement of Net Position (Deficit).
 This adjustment is the net change in accrued interest payable on long-term debt.
+44,958

+See accompanying notes to the financial statements.